RedTeamSubnet/rest-scoring-api/README.md

 ### State Management

-The rewarding server maintains several important state variables:
+The scoring API server maintains several important state variables:

 - `validators_miner_commits`: Stores current miner commits from all validators, indexed by validator UID and hotkey
 - `miner_commits`: Aggregated miner commits from all validators, indexed by miner UID and hotkey